-Case Study: How I Designed and Published My First App
+Case Study: How My First App Ranked #2 in the Google Play Store

 My Design Approach

-My UX process takes a center-balanced approach between business, technology, and design in order to innovate solutions that solve user pain points.
+My design process takes a center-balanced approach between business, technology, and design in order to innovate solutions that solve user pain points.

-Although this project was not a business, I prioritized my project objectives as if they were business goals.
-My project objectives were to:
+Although this project was not a business, I prioritized my project goals as if they were business goals.
+My project goals were to:

 - Build personal branding for my portfolio